cast-quint/cryptolib/README.md

 # Cryptolib

 A basic implementation of 5 encryption algorithms, with a demo.
-Developed in the spring of 2022, as an assignment for my [Introduction to Information Security Systems](https://www.csd.uoc.gr/~hy457/) course.
+Developed in the spring of 2022, as an assignment for my [Introduction to Information Security Systems](https://www.csd.uoc.gr/~hy457/) class.

 ## Ciphers:
 - One Time Pad